 Regulatory costs and levies

-Each year, ASIC will issue levy invoices to recover most of its regulatory costs from regulated entities.
-Detailed information about how ASIC calculates levies is available in the ASIC cost recovery regulations.
+Each year, we issue levy invoices to recover most of ASIC's regulatory costs from regulated entities.
+Detailed information about how we calculate levies is available in the ASIC Supervisory Cost Recovery Levy Regulations 2017.

 The levies will fluctuate each year based on:

 - the actual cost of ASIC's regulation of each subsector – which will vary as we focus ASIC's resources where they are needed most, and will only be known at the end of each year

 - the number of regulated entities in each subsector